Federated States of Micronesia

 • Pacific average

-Between 2008 and 2022, FSM received $7 million in development financing with a “principal” focus on gender equality, and $69 million in development financing with a “significant” focus on gender equality.
-“Principal” gender equality financing constituted 0.3% of ODF received by the country, below the regional average of 2%.
-Notably, “significant” marked gender financing made up 3% of incoming ODF, markedly below the regional average of 21% and the lowest share of any Pacific country.
+Between 2008 and 2023, FSM received $5 million in development financing with a “principal” focus on gender equality, and $60 million in development financing with a “significant” focus on gender equality.
+“Principal” gender equality financing constituted less than 1% of ODF received by the country, below the regional average of 2%.
+Conversely, “significant” marked gender financing made up 2% of incoming ODF, markedly below the regional average of 22% and the lowest share of any Pacific country.
 The largest project directly targeting gender equality in FSM was the multi-year Pacific Women Shaping Pacific Development program, funded by Australia.

 >